The evolution of galaxy morphology from redshift z=6 to 3: Mock JWST observations of galaxies in the ASTRID simulation: Methods

 In addition to emulating the size and resolution of NIRCAM observations, we also convolve a PSF and add background noise to our noiseless images to simulate the most dominant observational effects present in NIRCAM images.
 The PSF we used is a 2D Gaussian distribution with a full width-half max of 2 pixels for both short and long wavelength filters.
 This corresponds to the reported average FWHM of $0.062$ and $0.126$ arcsec for the short and long wavelength bands.

 \review{We used a constant approximation of the background radiance of $0.25$ $\rm MJy/sr$ across all filters, which is added to all observations.
 After the background is added, we simulate the photon noise of the observation using uncorrelated Poisson noise on the detection counts in each pixel.
-We calculate the expected detection counts in each pixel ($C_{pix,exp}$) using the following formula,
+We calculate the expected electron counts in each pixel ($N_{pix,exp}$) using the following formula,

-where $\rm sens_{\rm avg}$ is the average pixel sensitivity in $\rm (MJy/sr) / (DN/s)$, $L_{\rm pix}$ is the radiance in a given pixel in $\rm MJy/sr$ and $t$ is the exposure time in seconds.
-Using these expected detection counts in each pixel we perform a single Poisson sample for each pixel to determine its detected count, then convert back to $\rm MJy/sr$.
+where $\rm sens_{\rm avg}$ is the average pixel sensitivity in $\rm (MJy/sr) / (DN/s)$, $L_{\rm pix}$ is the radiance in a given pixel in $\rm MJy/sr$, $\rm e_{\rm gain}$ is the gain between electrons and digital numbers in $\rm e^- / DN$ and $t$ is the exposure time in seconds.
+Using these expected electron counts in each pixel we perform a single Poisson sample for each pixel to determine its electron count, then convert back to $\rm MJy/sr$.
+We used a value of 2.0 for $\rm e_{\rm gain}$ for all filters.
 The $\rm sens_{\rm avg}$ value for each filter is determined by averaging the "PHOTMJSR" values for each filter found in the JWST calibration and zeropoint table as of October 2022 \citep{Gordon_2022}\footnote{Table is available at \url{https://jwst-docs.stsci.edu/files/182256933/182256934/1/1669487685625/NRC_ZPs_0995pmap.txt}.}.
-The resulting $\rm sens_{\rm avg}$ values for the F444W, F356W, F277W, F200W, and F150W filters are $0.383$, $0.391$, $0.453$, $1.914$, and $2.255$ $\rm MJy/sr$ respectively.
+The resulting $\rm sens_{\rm avg}$ values for the F444W, F356W, F277W, F200W, and F150W filters are $0.383$, $0.391$, $0.453$, $1.914$, and $2.255$ $\rm (MJy/sr) / (DN/s)$ respectively.
 The distinct jump between the F277W and F200W filters is due to the smaller pixel size of the short wavelength filters compared to the long wavelength filters.}

 Finally, we drizzle the three images of each galaxy together using the \texttt{drizzle} python package, which is based on \texttt{DrizzlePac}.
 We use the same drizzle parameters as CEERS which results in images with pixel sizes of 0.030" for both the long and short wavelength filters.\review{After performing this drizzle, we subtract the expected background radiance of $0.25 \rm MJy/sr$ from the image to offer a background subtracted image in addition to the raw observation.
 The background subtracted images are used for all following analysis in this work.}